Pimpama - South

 Pimpama - South's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows exceptional results in Pimpama - South, with younger cohorts experiencing very low prevalence rates for common health conditions.
+Health outcomes data shows excellent results in Pimpama - South, particularly among younger cohorts who have a very low prevalence of common health conditions.

-Private health cover stands at approximately 51% of the total population (~6,481 people), slightly lower than the average SA2 area.
-The most prevalent medical conditions are mental health issues (10.7%) and asthma (9.6%), with 74.4% of residents reporting no medical ailments, compared to 71.6% across Rest of Qld.
-As of 2021, the area has 4.0% of residents aged 65 and over (501 people), lower than the 12.0% in Rest of Qld.
+The rate of private health cover in this area is approximately 51% of the total population (~6,484 people), slightly lower than the average SA2 area.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 10.7 and 9.6% of residents respectively.
+A total of 74.4% of residents report having no medical ailments, compared to 71.6% in Rest of Qld.
+Pimpama - South has a lower proportion of residents aged 65 and over at 4.0% (501 people), compared to the 12.0% in Rest of Qld.

 Frequently Asked Questions - Health